osrf-migration/drcsim-wiki/DRC/Install.md

 1. Install using apt-get from the osrf repository
 2. Install gazebo from source

-Both are very well documented in the [http://gazebosim.org/wiki/Install Gazebo Installation] page.
+Both are very well documented in the [ Gazebo Installation](http://gazebosim.org/wiki/Install) page.

 ### Ubuntu and ROS Groovy

 Here we'll explain how to build drcsim from source.
 You will need a working installation of gazebo, explained in the previous section.

-1. Configure your system to install packages from [http://www.ros.org/wiki/groovy/Installation/Ubuntu ROS groovy].
+1. Configure your system to install packages from [ROS groovy](http://www.ros.org/wiki/groovy/Installation/Ubuntu).
 E.g., on precise:

         sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu precise main" > /etc/apt/sources.list.d/ros-latest.list' wget http://packages.ros.org/ros.key -O - | sudo apt-key add -